erroronline1/caro/readme.md

 Sample response
 ```
-{"response": {"msg": "The record will not show up in the overview, however it will still be found using the filter.","type": "success"}}
+{"toast": {"msg": "The record will not show up in the overview, however it will still be found using the filter.","type": "success"}}
 ```

-> GET ./api/api.php/record/document/{name}/{identifier}
+> GET ./api/api.php/record/document/{name}/{identifier}/{asModal}

 Returns latest available approved document by {name}.
 Prefills identifier field if passed.